 - accessible - we offer our information in a range of formats

-- relevant - content is tailored to the needs of people living with dementia and their carers.
+- relevant - content is tailored to the needs of people living with dementia, carers and anyone else affected by dementia.

 In recognition of the high quality of the process we use to develop information, Alzheimer's Society has been certified with the Department of Health's Information Standard.
 This quality assurance standard helps people to identify information that has been produced through highly credible and reliable systems.